Biswajit8/Learning/Artificial Intelligence/Retrieval-Augmented Generation (RAG).md

 RAG makes LLMs more explainable.

+If you're building a tool to help customers with your product, or an internal tool for company specific data, you can't use public AI models directly because their knowledge is limited to the publicly available information that they are trained on.
+RAG provides a way to give the AI a repository of our specific information that it can use as a reference to answer questions or generate information.

 ### Real world applications based on RAG:
 - Cursor AI which auto-completes code in IDE
 - Google AI Mode